Kazuki0131/NBA_Salary_Analysis/README.md

 NBA is one of famous professional sport leagues in the world.
 Each team has a perceived worth of $1.2 billion or more per Forbes' annual report.
 The average NBA player salary is $7.7 million for the season (2019 - 2020).
 The Golden State Warrior star Stephen Curry's earnings for the season (2019 -2020) is $40.2 million.
 How has the highest paid salaries been determined?
 Do players who have high game performance always receive high salary contracts?

 ## Project outline
-This project is to analyze stats and salaries of players, find the relationship between game perhormance and salaries of players and create a machine learning mode to predict salary ranges ($0 - $2,000,000, $2,000,000 - $8,000,000, and more than $8,000,000) using stats.
+This project is to analyze stats and salaries of players, find the relationship between game performance and salaries of players and create a machine learning mode to predict salary ranges ($0 - $2,000,000, $2,000,000 - $8,000,000, and more than $8,000,000) using stats.
 The result of project is hosted as Flask app on AWS.
 The flask app contains three parts: dashboard, analysis, and prediction.

 * dashboard: showing stats of teams and players
 * analysis: analyzing salary data of NBA players from 2010 to 2019 seasons<br>